 An excellent source of information on current Australian health issues, news and stories in both national and regional contexts.
 Aimed at the general public.

 Australian medical expressions

 The Registrar Fact Sheet explains the Medicare provider number application process for GP Registrars who are participating on the AGPT Program.

 The Remote Vocational Training Scheme is a vocational training program for medical practitioners in remote and isolated communities throughout Australia.
 The training provided meets the requirements for fellowship of both ACRRM and RACGP.

-Vocational trainingVocational training programs are run by the Specialist Medical Colleges and take between 3 and 7 years to complete.
+Vocational trainingVocational training programs are run by the AMC accredited Australian/Australasian specialist medical colleges (including the Royal Australian College of General Practitioners) and take between 3 and 7 years to complete.

-Successful completion of this training leads to eligibility for recognition by the relevant College, which in turn enables OTDs to apply to a Medical Board for registration to practise independently as a specialist in Australia.
+Successful completion of this training leads to eligibility for recognition by the relevant College, which in turn enables OTDs to apply to the Medical Board of Australia (MBA) for registration to practise independently as a specialist in Australia.

-Contact the relevant Australian Specialist Medical College for more information on vocational training programs, or ask your employer for advice.
+Contact the relevant Australian/Australasian specialist medical college for more information on vocational training programs, or ask your employer for advice.